 - Comprehensive Health Care must:

-- Include quality primary care, specialty medical care, dental, clinical, and habilitative services based on the person’s medical and developmental diagnosis.
+- Include quality primary care, specialty medical care, oral health, clinical, behavioral health, and habilitative services based on the person’s medical and developmental diagnosis.

 - Preserve and/or improve the individual's physical or psychological health and overall well-being.

 - Include care coordination that will integrate comprehensive health care services, enhance health care outcomes, and avoid duplication of services, which may reduce costs.

 - Be available, accessible, affordable and timely.

 - Be provided only with the informed consent of the individual or legal guardian or surrogate decision-making committee or any other legally authorized person.

 - The Health Care Decision Maker must: